 A: Jazz……for some light-mooded fun or deeply rich, warm, golden tones.
 Rap to put myself in a state of alpha-male embodiment.
 Classical to feel sophisticated.
-New-age meditation music to induce a greater feel of oneness and “flow”.
+New-age meditation music to induce a greater feeling of oneness and “flow”.
 Metal to induce or compliment a state of adrenaline such as during weightlifting or hard physical labor.
-Music like that produced by “Rising Appalachia” (included in this personal playlist of mine: https://www.youtube.com/watch?v=WVQgYIWjViE&list=PLcLTH-jXklCpsB5-bEehSJJAGDoXRmXjj&index=3) to remind me of my family and to relax.
+Music like that produced by “Rising Appalachia” (included in this personal playlist of mine: https://www.youtube.com/watch?v=WVQgYIWjViE&list=PLcLTH-jXklCpsB5-bEehSJJAGDoXRmXjj&index=3) to relax, and remind me of my home and family.
 In conclusion, each is useful for different purposes, and I prefer no particular genre of music over any other as a default, though I may gravitate toward specific genres depending on the current flow of my life (order vs chaos balance), and general emotional states.
 See my music page (https://themindofaaron.blog/music/) to listen to some tunes I’ve written, and a blog post (https://themindofaaron.blog/2017/08/29/first-blog-post/) to read my views on music in regard to human psychology.

 Q: What are your views on substance legislation?
 Weed, LSD, etc.